Shangavelan/fypAncientTamil/README.md

         rename.py -- the input images needs to be renames in the format <language>.<font>.exp<i>.png

-        boxgen.py -- generate boc files for our images.
+        boxgen.py -- generate box files for our images.

         openjTess.py -- open jtessbox editor to edit miss predicted box files